Taking the Cook Strait Ferry Between Wellington and Picton (i.e. the Ferry to the South Island)

 Which Company Takes You Across Cook Strait?

 How Long is the Ferry from Wellington to South Island (How Long is the Ferry Ride Between the North and South Island)?

-Generally, 3 hours but this is subject to change depending on the weather.
+Generally, it takes 3 hours to 3h30mins for the ferry ride from Wellington to the South Island and vice versa but this is subject to change depending on the weather.

 You can save money by taking the ferry by night but the journey is well worth the extra dollars so make sure that one of your crossings is done by day for a breathtaking cruise.

-- Interislander has bigger ferries, which tends to be beneficial for the feeling of being less-crowded, and more to walk around and explore, and sailings are less likely to be cancelled due to bad weather.
+Interislander has bigger ferries, which tend to be beneficial for the feeling of being less crowded, for more to walk around and explore, and so sailings are less likely to be cancelled due to bad weather.
 Saying that, Bluebridge often transfer tickets at no cost to Interislander if their sailings are cancelled.

-- Bluebridge offers free movies on board and have upgrade options for private cabins with beds.
+Bluebridge offers free movies and they have upgrades for private cabins with beds.

 The Cook Strait ferry companies both offer different fare types, the cheaper option being non-refundable and the rest giving a full or partial refund.
-For a general idea on pricing, see the section below.
+For a general idea of pricing, see the “New Zealand Ferry Price Guide” below.

 Tickets can be booked online through the company websites.
 If you are travelling with a bus company, like the hop-on hop-off buses or the national coach buses, then the Cook Strait ferry is likely to be included in your pass.
 Check with your bus operator.
 Your ferry ticket is also likely to be included if you are travelling New Zealand as part of a tour.